-- 11. Separation and solitary confinement for prisoners with mental health issues. - 12.
-Where mental health services for prisoners and probationers are rendered by various authorities, these authorities should cooperate closely and take joint responsibility for such services, while ensuring that such co-operation meets all appropriate national and international data protection and medical confidentiality standards. - 13.
+- 12. Where mental health services for prisoners and probationers are rendered by various authorities, these authorities should co-operate closely and take joint responsibility for these services, while ensuring that such co-operation meets all appropriate national and international data protection and medical confidentiality standards. - 13.
 Continuity of mental healthcare should be ensured for prisoners and probationers, with respect to such care initiated before or during their imprisonment or probation period. - 14.
 Where the prisoners or probationers are subject to interventions related to the offence of which they have been convicted, such interventions should be consistent with the promotion of their overall mental health.